 - Training intensity—the harder you train, the higher your protein turnover will be, and therefore the more protein you will need.

 - Weight training experience—the more years you have spent weight training, the less protein you will need because the better your body will have become at conserving protein (breaking down fewer proteins during exercise).

 - Gender—Since the rate of protein synthesis is lower in women than it is in men, women need less protein than men.

 It’s recommended that you divide your daily protein requirement between your meals and do not concentrate all of your protein into one or two meals.

 Consuming protein both before and after a workout could improve muscle protein synthesis.
 See the lesson Nutrient timing to learn more.

 Protein supplements are essential to help you get enough protein without consuming too much fat.
-See the lesson Weight training supplements for a discussion on protein and other supplements, and save money on protein supplements by using the coupons and discounts in the money-saving guide.
+See the lesson Weight training supplements for a discussion on protein and other supplements.
+You can also save money on protein and other supplements by using the coupons and discounts in the money-saving guide.